Evian-Sudocoders/frontend/README.md

 The number of users using EVs is increasing rapidly, and so are the investments made in this sector.
 The global EV sales grew by 43% from 2019 and the global electric car industry market share rose to a record 4,6% in 2020.
 </li>
 <li>
-it will come with some issues.
+It will come with some issues.
 Because EV charging takes longer, consumers will have to wait in queues for recharge.
 This would be a waste of the user's time.
 </li>
 <li>
 But we have a solution: what if a user could reserve a slot for recharging from home?
 What if customers could obtain a list of local charging stations and their available slots?